Tinkerforge/doc/en/source/Software/IPConnection_Delphi.rst

  .. code-block:: delphi

-  procedure(sender: TObject; const uid: string; const connectedUid: string; const position: char; const hardwareVersion: TVersionNumber; const firmwareVersion: TVersionNumber; const deviceIdentifier: word; const enumerationType: byte) of object;
+  procedure(sender: TIPConnection; const uid: string; const connectedUid: string; const position: char; const hardwareVersion: TVersionNumber; const firmwareVersion: TVersionNumber; const deviceIdentifier: word; const enumerationType: byte) of object;

  The callback has seven parameters:

  * *uid*: The UID of the device.
  * *connectedUID*: UID where the device is connected to.
 For a Bricklet this will be a UID of the Brick where it is connected to.
 For a Brick it will be the UID of the bottom Master Brick in the stack.
-For the bottom Master Brick in a Stack this will be "1".
+For the bottom Master Brick in a stack this will be "1".
 With this information it is possible to reconstruct the complete network topology.
  * *position*: For Bricks: '0' - '8' (position in stack).
+For Bricklets:
-For Bricklets: 'a' - 'd' (position on Brick).
+   'a' - 'd' (position on Brick).
  * *hardwareVersion*: Major, minor and release number for hardware version.
  * *firmwareVersion*: Major, minor and release number for firmware version.
- * *deviceIdentifier*: A number that represents the Brick, instead of the name of the Brick (easier to parse).
+ * *deviceIdentifier*: A number that represents the device, instead of the name of the device (easier to parse).
  * *enumerationType*: Type of enumeration.

  Possible enumeration types are:

- * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered by user).
+ * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered
+   by user).
- * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically send by Brick after establishing a communication connection).
+ * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically
+   send by Brick after establishing a communication connection).
 This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
- * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible for USB connection).
+ * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible
+   for USB connection).
+In this case only *uid* and *enumerationType* are vaild.

- It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).
+ It should be possible to implement plug-and-play functionality with this (as is done in Brick Viewer).

 .. delphi:function:: property TIPConnection.OnEnumerate

  .. code-block:: delphi

-  procedure(sender: TObject; const connectReason: byte) of object;
+  procedure(sender: TIPConnection; const connectReason: byte) of object;

  This callback is called whenever the IP connection is connected, possible reasons are:

  * CONNECT_REASON_REQUEST (0): Connection established after request from user.
  * CONNECT_REASON_AUTO_RECONNECT (1): Connection after auto-reconnect.